 You had uterine artery embolization (UAE).
 UAE is a procedure to treat fibroids using radiology instead of surgery.
 During the procedure, the blood supply of the fibroids was blocked.
 This caused them to shrink.
 The procedure took about 1 to 3 hours.

-You were given a sedative and a local anesthetic.
-An interventional radiologist made a 1/4-inch-long incision (cut) in your skin over the groin.
+You were given a sedative and local pain medicine (anesthetic).
+An interventional radiologist made a 1/4-inch-long incision (cut) in your skin over your groin.
 A catheter (a thin tube) was put into the femoral artery at the top of your leg.
-The radiologist then threaded the catheter into the artery that supplies blood to the uterus (uterine artery).
+The radiologist then threaded the catheter into the artery that supplies blood to your uterus (uterine artery).

 Small plastic or gelatin particles were injected into the blood vessels that carry blood to the fibroids.
 These particles block the blood supply to the fibroids.
 Without this blood supply, the fibroids will shrink and then die.

 You may have a low-grade fever and symptoms for about a week after the procedure.
 A small bruise where the catheter was inserted is also normal.
-You may also have moderate-to-strong cramping pain for 1 - 2 weeks after the procedure.
+You may also have moderate to strong cramping pain for 1 to 2 weeks after the procedure.
 Your doctor will give you a prescription for pain medicine.

-Most women need 1 - 2 weeks to recover after UAE before returning to work.
-It may take 2 - 3 months for your fibroids to shrink enough for symptoms to decrease and your menstrual cycle become to normal.
+Most women need 1 to 2 weeks to recover after UAE before returning to work.
+It may take 2 to 3 months for your fibroids to shrink enough for symptoms to decrease and your menstrual cycle return to normal.
 The fibroids may continue to shrink during the next year.

 Take it easy when you return home.

 - Move around slowly, only for brief periods when you first get home.

 - Avoid strenuous activity like housework, yard work, and lifting children for at least 2 days.
 You should be able to return to your normal, light activities in 1 week.

 - Ask your doctor how long you should wait before having sexual activity.
 It may be about a month.